Patrick Hume, 1st Earl of Marchmont: Life

 With his estates restored and now a Scottish peer, he was made Lord Chancellor in 1696 and Earl of Marchmont in 1697, although when Anne came to the throne in 1702 he lost his chancellorship.

 He strenuously opposed in Parliament the claims of the Old Pretender to the crown and voted for the union of Scotland with England, though he was not above the suspicion of having received a reward for so doing.
+An investigation in 1711 indicated the Earl received £1104 15s 7d (approx. £176 000 - as of Aug 2024) as an inducement to support the Union.
+From the list of names published, he received the highest amount.
 Too dogmatic to be popular, he did not hold office in Great Britain until the reign of George I, when he was given some minor charges, but shortly afterwards retired.
-Hume was an active freemason, he belonged to St Mary's Lodge, Edinburgh since 1667.
+Hume was an active freemason, he belonged to the Lodge of Edinburgh (Mary's Chapel) since 1667.

 Family

 At least six of his children died in infancy and were buried in the Foulis tomb in Greyfriars Kirkyard.
 His son, Sir Andrew Hume, later Lord Kimmerghame, served as a commissioner in parliament for Kirkcudbright.

 He was great-nephew to both Patrick Hume of Polwarth and Rev Alexander Hume.

 His eldest daughter, Grisell Hume (later Lady Grisell Baillie) wrote the popular 17th century song "Werna my Heart Licht I Wad Dee" (Were not My Heart Light I would Die).
 Another daughter, Julian, married Charles Billingham, an English soldier.